 These unique, cornmeal waffles are easy to make but read over these tips to make it a no-fail deal.

-- Separate the eggs when they’re cold then let them come to room temperature.
-This way they’ll separate easier and the yolk will be less likely to leak into the white.
+- Separate the eggs when they're cold and then let them come to room temperature.
+This way they'll separate easier and the yolk will be less likely to leak into the white.

 - Egg whites won't whip up if you have even a smidge of fat on the bowl or beater.
 I rinse my bowl and beater with vinegar just to cut any possible fat and give it an extra boost from the acid.